Spidersnet’s car dealer guide to Facebook

 Read more car dealer marketing advice today!

 As we explained in our Car Dealer Guide to Social Media, Facebook is the most popular and most used social channel in the world.
-They recently announced that over 1.35 billion people check their account on a monthly basis, which is roughly the population of China!
-Not only is Facebook highly populated, but it’s also a place where people interact with friends, family and even businesses online.
+In 2018, they announced that over 2.2 billion people check their account on a monthly basis, which is over 25% of the world’s population!

 Due to its huge scale popularity, and the modern world’s ever-growing online presence, Facebook has become ingrained in modern culture.
 It’s where people interact, share photos, share videos, read up on the latest news, get updates from organisations they follow and search for their next purchase.
 This is where Facebook comes in handy for car dealers!